-The Special Education Department at Franklin offers a continuum of services and a range of classes to support the student’s Individual Education Plan (IEP) in core academic classes as well as to support general education classes.
+The Special Education Department at Franklin offers a continuum of services and a range of classes to support the student’s Individualized Education Plan (IEP) in core academic classes as well as to support general education classes.
 Franklin offers the full spectrum of Special Education services from self-contained classrooms to full inclusion in general education.

 Students in Special Education may earn a standard diploma, modified diploma or certificate of completion.
 This decision must be made by the end of the sophomore year.
 A student will be placed on a modified diploma track or certificate only if the IEP team and school administration agree and parental consent is given.

 This self-contained community-based program concentrates on preparing students to meet the needs of independent community living, social and peer relations, familiarization with community resources, personal hygiene and health, daily living skills, recreational activities, work habits, and job preparation.
 Students also receive instruction in areas designated in their IEP as well as support with their mainstream classes.
 In addition, students are provided support with completing graduation requirements.

-Students with an IEP get direct instruction and support for communication, self-advocacy and executive functioning skills (organization, time management, future-thinking, and planning).
+Students with an IEP get direct instruction and support for communication, behavior, self-advocacy and executive functioning skills (organization, time management, future-thinking, and planning).
 Students also receive support for work completion and direct support for academic tasks.
 Placement in this class is based on SPED eligibility and IEP team feedback.